memento-j/melodex/README.md

 Melodex is a web application that allows users to seemlessly transfer their playlists between different music services in seconds.

 ## Live Demo
 ❗ Due to Youtuba Data API's quota limit, a little less than 200 songs can be added to Youtube playlists per day.
-Because of this, transferring to Youtube is not available the live version to avoid potential rate limits.
+Because of this, I am unable to deploy this project.

 ## Tech Stack